Lord Browne of Madingley is chairman of L1 Energy (UK) LLP, and chairman of Huawei Technologies (UK) Ltd.

-Lord Browne of Madingley joined BP in 1966 and he joined the board in 1991.
-He was appointed group chief executive in 1995 and held that position until May 2007.
+He joined BP in 1966 and he joined the board in 1991.
+He was appointed group chief executive of BP in 1995 and held that position until May 2007.

 He was a non-executive director of Goldman Sachs from 1999 to 2007, a non-executive director of Intel Corporation from 1997-2006, a trustee of The British Museum from 1995-2005, a member of the supervisory board of DaimlerChrysler AG from 1998-2001 and a non-executive director of SmithKline Beecham from 1996-1999.

 He was voted Most Admired CEO by Management Today from 1999–2002.